 The final component to content is what people see on the screen.
 “Death by PowerPoint” is even more fatal in a virtual environment.
 Emphasize visuals over text.
 You’ll need more slides virtually than live at an event.
 An extra two to five minutes is an eternity when people are looking at their computer screens.
 Have ONE single idea per slide, keep the pace moving briskly so they’re not reading while you’re talking.

-Offer virtual and visual guideposts.
-People want to see where they are in the journey of your presentation, they want to see the light at the end of the tunnel.
+If you want to create successful virtual presentations, offer virtual and visual guideposts.
+People want to see where they are in the journey of your virtual presentation, they want to see the light at the end of the tunnel.
 “We’re about half way through.”
 “The third of four things you need to know is… and the fourth is…” “We’re finishing up and I’m going to take some questions…” This also keeps your timing on track.
 Nobody likes to see a speaker on part four of an eight part presentation when they only have five minutes left.

 Practice beforehand so you know how long each section takes and PRACTICE your timing ahead of time so you know when to add a story or take a story out depending upon how much time you have left.